Born on this date

 The Atlanta Braves clinched the National League West Division pennant with a 3-2 win over the Cincinnati Reds.
 Phil Niekro picked up his 23rd win of the season with relief help from Hoyt Wilhelm, who retired the last 6 batters.
 It was the Braves’ 10th straight win.

 #1 single in New Zealand (RIANZ): I was Made For Lovin' You--Kiss (2nd week at #1)

 #1 single in Switzerland: Tu sei l'unica donna per me--Alan Sorrenti (7th week at #1)

 Pope John Paul II continued his tour of Ireland with visits to Clonmacnois, Galway, Knock, Limerick, and Maynooth.

 Edmonton (9-1-2) 19 @ Calgary (8-3) 26

-Jerry Koosman of the Minnesota Twins shut out the Milwaukee Brewers 5-0 for his 20th win of the season.
+Jerry Koosman (20-13) pitched a 9-hitter for the Minnesota Twins as they shut out the Milwaukee Brewers 5-0 before 10,277 fans at Metropolitan Stadium in Bloomington.
 It was the last game of the year, and the only time all season that the Brewers were shut out, ending their scoring streak at 213 games.

 25 years ago